 Though tiny, Bungay Museum is packed full of interesting artifacts from Bungay’s past, all organised around a timeline that starts with finds from the Paleolithic era.

-The Museum is currently housed on the first floor of the Town Hall in Broad Street.
-It was established by Dr. Hugh Cane, and officially opened by Lilias Rider Haggard, daughter of the writer Sir Henry Rider Haggard, in 1963.
+The Museum is located in the in the same building as the Council offices in Broad Street.
+(Up a short flight of stairs, so sadly inaccessible to wheelchair users at present) It was established by Dr. Hugh Cane (who was instrumental in establishing the Castle Trust which works so hard to make the Castle ruins a delightful – and safe – visitor attraction) and officially opened by Lilias Rider Haggard, daughter of the writer Sir Henry Rider Haggard, in 1963.

 The initial collections consisted of items donated by John Gibbs, clerk of the Waveney District Council, supplemented with material from the Haggard family, and the family of Ethel Mann, the historian of ‘Old Bungay’.

-Paul Roe has donated a number of archaeological specimens, and the late Frank Honeywood, the Town Recorder, (a post now occupied by Andrew Atterwill) provided many photographs, magazines, programmes and pamphlets.
+Paul Roe (who drew the original Town Trail map) has donated a number of archaeological specimens, and the late Frank Honeywood, the Town Recorder, (a post now occupied by Andrew Atterwill) provided many photographs, magazines, programmes and pamphlets.